UMassCybersecurity/MinutemanCTF24-Challenges/README.md

     - Each challenge should contain the following:
         - a static folder with downloadable assets
         - Dockerfile/docker-compose.yml (if dynamic)
-          - Your challenge must run on port 8080.
-We will expand support for all ports in the future.
         - info.yaml (*see [reference.yaml](./challenges/examples/reference.yaml) for fields*)
             - The flag should have the following format: MinutemanCTF{\<FLAG\>}
         - README.md